-Home health services (continued) You Pay Private duty nursing care, limited to: \$10,000 per person, per calendar year for covered services of a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or Christian Science nurse.
-Note: Private duty nursing requires precertification.
-Refer to Section 3, Other services.
-Not covered: Nursing care requested by, or for the convenience of, the patient or the patient's family; Services primarily for hygiene, feeding, exercising, moving the PPO: 10% and all charges after we pay \$10,000 Non-PPO: 50% and all charges after we pay \$10,000 All charges. patient, homemaking, companionship or giving oral medication.
-Chiropractic Services of a chiropractor, such as manipulation and X-rays PPO: 10% of the Plan allowance Note: Benefits are limited to \$500 per person, per calendar year Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Alternative treatments Acupuncture by a doctor of medicine or osteopathy for pain relief Note: Benefits are limited to \$500 per person, per calendar year PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Not covered: Naturopathic practitioner Massage therapist (Note: benefits of certain alternative treatment providers may be covered in medically underserved areas; see page 10) All charges Educational classes and programs Coverage is limited to: Smoking Cessation - Up to \$100 for one smoking cessation program per member per lifetime, including all related expenses such as drugs.
-Diabetes self management.
-PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount
+Alternative treatments You pay Anternative treatments High Option High Option • Acupuncture by a doctor of medicine or osteopathy for pain relief PPO: 10% of the Plan allowance and all charges after the Plan has paid \$500 PPO: 15% of the Plan allowance and all charges after the Plan has paid \$500 Benefits are limited to \$500 per person, per calendar year Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$500 Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$500 Not covered: All charges.
+All charges.
+Naturopathic practitioner Massage therapist (Note: benefits of certain alternative treatment providers may be covered in medically underserved areas; see page 10) Educational classes and programs Coverage is limited to: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Smoking Cessation - Up to \$100 for one smoking cessation program per member per lifetime, including all related expenses such as drugs.
+Diabetes self management. and all charges after the Plan has paid \$100 and all charges after the Plan has paid \$100 Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$100 Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$100

-Section 5 (b).
-Surgical and anesthesia services provided by physicians and other health care professionals
+Section 5(b) Surgical and anesthesia services provided by physicians and other health care professionals

-Here are some important things you should keep in mind about these benefits:

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 per person (\$700 per family).
+Here are some important things you should keep in mind about these benefits: I • Please remember that all benefits are subject to the definitions, limitations, and exclusions in t brochure and are payable only when we determine they are medically necessary. Ι M P O R • The calendar year deductible is: \$250 per person (\$500 per family) under both High Option a Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION OF SOME SURGICAL PROCEDURES.
-Please refer to Organ/tissue transplants (page 33) for information regarding the National Transplant Program/Centers of Excellence.
+W "(No deductible)" to show when the calendar year deductible does not apply.
+T A • The non-PPO benefits are the regular benefits of this Plan.
+PPO benefits apply only when you PPO provider.
+When no PPO provider is available, non-PPO benefits apply.
+N T • Be sure to read Section 4, Your costs for covered services , for valuable information about how sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 coordinating benefits with other coverage, including with Medicare. , , , • The amounts listed below are for the charges billed by a physician or other health care profess your surgical care.
+Look in Section 5(c) for charges associated with the facility (i.e. hospital, a center, etc.).

+• YOU MUST GET PRECERTIFICATION OF SOME SURGICAL PROCEDURES.
+Please refer to page 36 for information regarding Organ/tissue transplants.

-Benefit Description You pay After the calendar year deductible...
+Benefits Description You pay After the calendar year deductible

 Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.